-State: New Jersey FFY: 2019
+State: NJ FFY: 2021

-Ins spection 1 nd to WebBGAS a copy of the Synar inspection form under the heading "Synar Form" and a copy of the protocol used to train inspection teams on conducting and be results of the Synar inspections under the heading "Synar Inspection Protocol."
+Ins spection I nd to WebBGAS a copy of the Synar inspection form under the heading "Synar Form" and a copy of the protocol used to train inspection teams on conducting and be results of the Synar inspections under the heading "Synar Inspection Protocol."

 1. How do es the state Synar survey protocol address the following?

 a.
 Consummated buy attempts?

 ⊠ Required

 Permitted under specified circumstances (Describe:)

 ☐ Not permitted

 b.
 Youth inspectors to carry ID?

 Required

 Permitted under specified circumstances (Describe:)

 Not permitted

 c.
 Adult inspectors to enter the outlet?

 ⊠ Required

 Permitted under specified circumstances (Describe:)

 ☐ Not permitted

 d.
 Youth inspectors to be compensated?

 ⊠ Required

-Permitted under specified circumstances (Describe:)
+Permitted under specified circumstances (Describe:

-Not permitted
+☐ Not permitted

-2. - the agency(ies) or entity(ies) that actually conduct the random, unannounced aspections of tobacco outlets.
+2. • the agency(ies) or entity(ies) that actually conduct the random, unannounced aspections of tobacco outlets.
 (Check all that apply.)

 Law enforcement agency(ies)

 \boxtimes State or local government agency(ies) other than law enforcement

 Private contractor(s)

 Other

 st the agency name(s): New Jersey Department of Health (DOH), Division of

-ommunity Health Services, Community Health and Wellness Unit, Office of Tobacco ee, Nutrition and Fitness (OTFNF), Tobacco Age of Sale Enforcement (TASE)
+ommunity Health Services, Community Health and Wellness Unit, Office of Tobacco ontrol (OTC).
+Tobacco Age of Sale Enforcement (TASE)

-111 ,
+Cc ontrol (OTC), Tobacco Age of Sale Enforcement (TASE)

 3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)?
 4. Describe the type of tobacco products that are requested during Synar inspections. a.
-What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.
+What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other b.
+Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.
 The type of tobacco products requested, and the product brands are selected at the discretion of the tobacco inspector.

 5a.
 Describe the methods used to recruit, select, and train adult supervisors.

-NJDOH/TASE program recruited and hired part-time adult inspectors under Special Services contracts (Public Health Representatives).
+NJDOH/TASE program recruits and hires part-time adult inspectors under Special Services contracts (Public Health Representatives).
 These employees perform inspections in all areas of the State and recruit youth inspectors (hired by NJDOH as student associates) from schools, community centers and faith-based organizations.

-The TASE adult inspectors are trained by the OTCNF Program Coordinator and/or veteran inspectors.
+The TASE adult inspectors receive training from the OTC Program Coordinator and/or veteran inspectors.
 The training includes a protocol and procedures manual developed by NJDOH/TASE.
-This training manual, The New Jersey Guidelines for Prohibiting the Sale of Tobacco Products to Minors, was developed in June of 1996 and revised in 2003, 2005, 2012 and again in 2016 to ensure standardization in performing inspections.
+This training manual, The New Jersey Guidelines for Prohibiting the Sale of Tobacco Products to Minors, was developed in June of 1996 and revised in 2003, 2005, 2012 2016 and again in 2020 to ensure standardization in performing inspections and to include a COVID 19 Risk Mitigation Plan.
 Chapter 3, entitled Compliant Check Inspections Protocol, provides specific training information on how to conduct proper inspections.